 The interface board located inside the control panel has a two character display which provides information regarding operational status and fault history.
 When 24 vac control power is provided to the board, the display will show some combination of characters.
 In order to diagnose a problem with the unit, or to determine its operational status, remove the control panel cover, then observe the 2-character lighted display on the interface board.
 Refer to Table 5 (page 7) and Table 6 (page 8).

-When control power is first applied to the control board, the 2-character display will show the following three items in sequence, twice:
+If the interface board has version 4.0 or later software, when control power is first applied to the control board, the 2-character display will show the following three items in sequence, twice: